canonical/bugit-v2/README.md

 ![image](https://github.com/user-attachments/assets/1633d7e4-f8d4-4ffa-9386-9622b17ba8af)

 This basically says the automatic style fixes were not included.
 Do another `git add .` and you should be able to commit.
+If it still doesn't work, then some of the checks actually failed.
+Do `pre-commit run --all-files` manually and check the output.

 ### Type Checks